-The study aims to explore the engineering challenges faced in restoring the bridge and safeguarding its future.
+The study intends to analyse the engineering issues faced in rebuilding the bridge and preserving its future.

-In response to the need to secure the bridge, weight and other restrictions have been imposed.
+In response to the necessity to secure the bridge, weight and other restrictions have been imposed.

-“Albert Bridge has no better friend than the Council which has looked after it lovingly for decades.
+“Albert Bridge has no better friend than the Council which has looked after it tenderly for decades.

-“The bridge was built for the horse and carriage but years of use by cars and lorries have taken their toll.
+“The bridge was intended for the horse and carriage but years of use by cars and lorries have taken their toll.

-“We have installed low-level barriers on the bridge to protect it from further damage – this does affect the appearance of the bridge, but it is a necessary evil.
+“We have erected low-level barriers on the bridge to prevent it from additional damage – this does harm the aesthetics of the bridge, but it is a necessary evil.